island-is/island.is/apps/services/license-api/README.md

 ## About

-A REST-ish API that enables the updating of digital licenses for authenticated external parties.
+A RESTful API that enables the updating of digital licenses for authenticated external parties.

 ## Quickstart